Zia Chishti

 After starting his career as a Morgan Stanley investment banker, Chishti invented the medical device Invisalign and co-founded Align Technology to market the product in 1997.
-He served as CEO of Align until 2003, when he founded the investment fund The Resource Group.
+He was CEO of Align until 2003, when he founded the investment fund The Resource Group.
 In 2005 he co-founded both Orthoclear and Afiniti, the latter of which develops artificial intelligence for use in customer call centers.
 Chishti was a named inventor on around 150 issued patents by 2018, and had co-founded three unicorn startup companies.
 In 2021, he resigned after accusations of sexual harassment and violence in his career were made public.

 Early life and education

 Zia Chishti was born as Wilson Lear in 1971 in Bar Harbor, Maine.
-His father was American and his mother Pakistani, and after the death of his father in 1974, he and his mother moved to Lahore, Pakistan.
-At that time, his name was legally changed to Zia Chishti.
-Although Chishti intended to pursue a business career in Pakistan after graduating from the Lahore American School, he was persuaded by his mother to return to the United States.
+His father, George Lear, was an American while his mother was Pakistani.
+After his father's suicide in 1974, he and his mother moved to Lahore, Pakistan.
+At that time, his name was legally changed to Zia Chishti to avoid anti-Christian sentiment in Pakistan at that time.
+After graduating from the Lahore American School, his mother sent him back to his American roots.
 In 1988 he moved to New York City to begin attending Columbia University, where he earned a BA in computer science and economics in 1992.

 Chishti subsequently became an investment banker at Morgan Stanley, working in New York and London on mergers and acquisitions.
 He also worked for McKinsey & Company as a management consultant in London.
 In 1997 he graduated from Stanford University in California with an MBA.

 Career

 Invisalign Technology

 Undergoing a course of orthodontic treatment in his early twenties, Chishti envisioned clear plastic appliances instead of metal braces.
 Working on the project in his dorm room at Stanford University, his invention, Invisalign, allowed computers to customize plastic retainers to gradually shift patient's teeth.
-Serving as founding CEO and chairman, in 1997 he co-founded the medical device company Align Technology in Sunnyvale, California.
+As founding CEO and chairman, in 1997 he co-founded the medical device company Align Technology in Sunnyvale, California.
 The Food and Drug Administration granted Align Technology approval to sell and market Invisalign in 1998.
 Chishti secured funding from Kleiner Perkins Caulfield & Byers, and the company had raised around $140 million in venture capital by 2000.
 Align Technology listed on the NASDAQ in January 2001 with a valuation of $1 billion.
 Chishti left Align Technology in 2003 and sold his shares in the company.